Context-Based Dynamic Pricing with Online Clustering: Problem Formulation

 It is important to note that the number of clusters $m$ and each cluster $\mathcal{N}_j$ are {\it unknown} to the decision maker {\it a priori}.
 Indeed, in some applications such structure may not exist at all.
 If such structure does exist, then our policy can identify such a cluster structure and make use of it to improve the practical performance and the regret bound.
 However, we point out that the cluster structure is not a requirement for the pricing policy to be discussed.
 In other words, our policy reduces to a standard dynamic pricing algorithm when demand functions of the products are all different (i.e., when $m=n$).

 { It is also worthwhile to note that our clustering is based on demand parameters/patterns and {\it not} on product categories or features, since it is the demand of the products that we want to learn.
 The clustering approach based on demand is prevalent in the literature (besides \citealt{ferreira2015analytics,cheung2017dynamic} and the references therein, we also refer to \citealt{van2012sku} for a comprehensive review).
-Clustering based on category/feature similarity is useful in some problems (see e.g., \citealt{su2015method} investigate customer segmentation using features of clicking data), but it does not apply to our setting, because, for instance, products with similar feature for different brands may have very different demand. }
+Clustering based on category/feature similarity is useful in some problems (see e.g., \citealt{su2015method} investigate customer segmentation using features of clicking data), but it does not apply to our setting because, for instance, products with similar feature for different brands may have very different demand (see our earlier discussion in the introduction). {Moreover, in our model, motivated by Alibaba's business the product feature $x_{i,t}$ is non-stationary, so feature-based clustering can lead to different clusters in different time. }}

 \begin{remark} For its application to the online pricing problem, the contextual information in our model is about the product.
 That is, at the beginning of each period, the firm observes the contextual information about each product, then determines the pricing decision for the product, and then the arriving customer makes a purchasing decisions.
 We point out that our algorithm and result apply equally to personalized pricing in which the contextual information is about the customer.
 That is, a customer arrives (e.g., logging on the website) and reveals his/her contextual information, and then the firm makes a pricing decision based on that information.
 The objective is to make personalized pricing decisions to maximize total revenue (see e.g., \citealt{ban2017personalized}). \end{remark}